A much discussed housing moratorium for unincorporated Fort Mill is in writing, but Lake Wylie isn’t included.

-York County Council scheduled a first vote Monday for a housing freeze impacting only the Fort Mill Township, which includes areas north of the Catawba River up to the North Carolina border and the county line with Indian Land.
+York County Council scheduled a first vote April 18 for a housing freeze impacting only the Fort Mill Township, which includes areas near Indian Land and Tega Cay.
 Areas within Fort Mill and Tega Cay municipal limits won’t be impacted.

 Ongoing residential projects won’t be stopped, including phased projects where at least one plat or site plan already has been submitted.

-Council will discuss several options, from limiting development to 25 percent of a zoning district’s land area to capping construction at 35 homes annually.
-The council could create conditional zoning that would limit multi-level or multi-family structures, including hotels, to at least a mile from any part of the Lake Wylie shoreline.
+The discussion will involve several options, from limiting development to 25 percent of the land area to capping construction to 35 homes annually and creating conditional zoning limiting multi-level or multi-family structures, including hotels, to at least a mile from any part of the Lake Wylie shoreline.

-The expansion would extend the overlay, now just the S.C.
-49 corridor between Three Points and Buster Boyd Bridge, out to Riddle Mill, Kingsbury, South Paraham and Campbell roads.
+The expansion would put the overlay, now just the S.C.
+49 corridor between Three Points and Buster Boyd Bridge, out to Riddle Mill, Kingsbury, South Paraham and Campbell Roads.